k3s-io/docs/docs/reference/resource-profiling.md

 Workload storage (pod ephemeral storage and volumes) should also be isolated from the datastore.

 Failure to meet datastore throughput and latency requirements may result in delayed response from the control plane and/or failure of the control plane to maintain system state.

+## Server Sizing Requirements for K3s

+### Environment

+- All agents were t3.medium AWS ec2 instances.
+   - A single agent was a c5.4xlarge instance.
+This hosted the grafana monitoring stack and prevented it from interfering with the control-plane resources.
+- The Server was a c5 AWS ec2 instance.
+As the number of agents increased, the server was upgraded to larger c5 instances.

+### Methodology

+This data was retrieved under specific test conditions.
+It will vary depending upon environment and workloads.
+The steps below give an overview of the test that was run to retrieve this.
+It was last performed on v1.31.0+k3s1.
+All the machines were provisioned in AWS with standard 20 GiB gp3 volumes.
+The test was run with the following steps:
+1. Monitor resources on grafana using prometheus data source.
+2. Deploy workloads in such a way to simulate continuous cluster activity:
+    - A basic workload that scales up and down continuously
+    - A workload that is deleted and recreated in a loop
+    - A constant workload that contains multiple other resources including CRDs.
+3. Join agent nodes in batches of 50-100 at a time.
+4. Stop adding agents when server CPU spikes above 90% utilization on agent joining, or if RAM was above 80% utilization.

+### Observations

+- When joining agents, server CPU saw spikes of ~20% over baseline.
+- Typically, the limiting factor was CPU, not RAM.
+For most of the tests, when the CPU hit 90% utilization, RAM utilization was around 60%.

+#### A note on High Availability (HA)
+At the end of each test, two additional servers were joined (forming a basic 3 node HA cluster) to observe what effect this had on the original server resources.
+The effect was:
+- A noticeable drop in CPU utilization, usually 30-50%.
+- RAM utilization remained the same.

+While not tested, with CPU utilization as the limiting factor on a single server, it is expected that the number of agents that can be joined would increase by ~50% with a 3 node HA cluster.